 As previously mentioned, the one reason both payments can be stopped is if the condition that previously made someone disabled improves to the point that they are no longer considered disabled.
 Depending on the specific case, the Social Security Administration will conduct a review every 3 or 7 years to determine if the individual receiving benefits is still disabled.

-The second reason is if an individual reaches retirement age.
-When that happens, their disability benefits will end and their Social Security retirement benefits will begin.
+- Individual reaches retirement age– When that happens, their disability benefits will end and their Social Security retirement benefits will begin.

-Another reason benefits may be terminated is if an individual is incarcerated.
-While benefits may just temporarily stop for the time someone is behind bars, if a person is convicted of certain felonies, it can result in their SSD being completely cut off.
+- Individual is incarcerated- While benefits may just temporarily stop for the time someone is behind bars, if a person is convicted of certain felonies, it can result in their SSD being completely cut off.

-An increase in income, receiving free shelter or food, gaining spousal income, taking in parental income or experiencing an increase in assets are all reasons SSI benefits may be stopped.
-In 2013, the monthly federa;l maximum benefit amount for SSI is $710, while the asset limit is $2,000.
+- Experiencing an increase in assets (In 2013, the monthly federal maximum benefit amount for SSI is $710, while the asset limit is $2,000)

-Whether you believe your benefits were unjustly stopped or you’re having another issue with the Social Security Administration, get in touch with our firm today to find out how Social Security Disability Benefits Lawyer, Lisa M. Ritacco, can help you!
+Whether you believe your benefits were unjustly stopped or you’re having another issue with the Social Security Administration, contact our firm today to find out how we can help you!